 - 10. The nurse is preparing to give an intramuscular injection to the patient in room 320.
 The patient care technician comes to the medication room and tells the nurse that the patient in room 316 is very angry with his roommate and is threatening to hit him.
-The nurse should: - a.
-Tell the patient care technician to calm the patient down until she can get there - b.
-Have the angry patient's roommate moved to another location - c.
-Tell the angry patient to calm down until she can get there or else - d.
-Tell the angry patient that he has to act civilized in the hospital, and that's that
+How should the nurse respond? - a.
+Tell the patient care technician to calm the patient down until she can get there.

+- b.
+Have the angry patient's roommate moved to another location. - c.
+Tell the angry patient to calm down until she can get there. - d.
+Tell the angry patient that he has to act civilized in the hospital, and that's that.

-A potentially violent patient needs to be in an environment with decreased stimuli and to have protection from injury to self or against others.
+A potentially violent patient needs to be in an environment with decreased stimuli and to have protection from injury to self and against others.
 Encourage other people, particularly those who provoke anger, to leave the room or area.
 De-escalation is a skill that cannot be delegated to nursing assistive personnel (NAP).

-DIF: Cognitive Level: Application REF: Text Reference: Page 38 OBJ: Develop therapeutic communication skills for communicating with anxious, angry, and depressed patients.
-TOP: Communicating With the Angry Patient KEY: Nursing Process Step: Implementation MSC: NCLEX: Physiological Integrity
+OBJ: Develop therapeutic communication skills for communicating with anxious, angry, and depressed patients.

+TOP: Communicating with the Angry Patient

-- 11. A nurse who is communicating with a potentially violent patient should:
+- 11. Which behavior should the nurse who is communicating with a potentially violent patient employ?

 - a.
-Sit closer to the patient
+Sit closer to the patient.

 - b.
-Speak loudly and firmly
+Speak loudly and firmly.

 - c.
-Use slow, deliberate gestures
+Use slow, deliberate gestures.

 - d.
-Always block the door to prevent escape
+Always block the door to prevent escape.

 Make sure that gestures are slow and deliberate rather than sudden and abrupt.
 There is less chance for misinterpretation of the message, and slow, deliberate gestures are less threatening.
 Keep an adequate distance between yourself and the patient to reduce your risk of injury and to avoid making the patient feel pressured.
 Try to talk in a comfortable, reassuring voice.
 Position yourself closest to the door to facilitate escape from a potentially violent situation.
-Do not block the exit, if the patient feels unable to escape, this may cause a violent outburst.
+Do not block the exit; if the patient feels unable to escape, this may cause a violent outburst.

-DIF:Cognitive Level: ApplicationREF:Text Reference: Page 39OBJ:Develop therapeutic communication skills for communicating with anxious, angry, anddepressed patients.TOP:Communicating With the Angry PatientKEY:Nursing Process Step: InterventionMSC:NCLEX: Physiological Integrity c.
-Broad openings d.
-Reflection
+OBJ: Develop therapeutic communication skills for communicating with anxious, angry, and depressed patients.

+TOP: Communicating with the Angry Patient

+KEY: Nursing Process Step: Intervention MSC: NCLEX: Psychosocial Integrity

 - 12. The patient is sitting at the bedside.
 He has not been eating and is just staring out of the window.
 The nurse approaches the patient and asks, "What are you thinking about?"
-This is an example of:
+What type of communication technique is this?

 - a.
 Restating

 - b.
 Clarification

+- c.
+Broad openings

+- d.
+Reflection

 Broad openings encourage patients to select topics for discussion.
 They affirm the value of the patient's initiative.
-Restating is repeating a main thought patient has expressed.
+Restating is repeating a main thought that the patient has expressed.
 Clarification is attempting to put into words vague ideas or asking the patient to explain what he or she means.
 Reflection is directing back to the patient ideas, feelings, questions, or content.